UFC Fight Night: Stephens vs. Choi: Predictions & Analysis

 A few statistical edges stand out.
 Eye throws significantly more leather — a 3.4 sig. strike per minute gap.
 Eye is far more active with takedowns, averaging 0.2 more per 15 minutes.
 Eye has tighter striking defense, making opponents miss more often.

 The Pick: Jessica Eye over Kalindra Faria.
-The model gives Eye a slight nod at 57% — this could easily go either way.
-The market and our model are aligned — the line looks fair.
+The model gives Eye a slight nod at 63% — this could easily go either way.
+Notably, the betting market has Eye at 54% implied while our model sees 63% — a 9-point disagreement that could signal value.

 JJ Aldrich vs Danielle Taylor